gma/devcon/README.md

 Why might you want to use it, rather than just using `devcontainer` directly?

-If using the `devcontainer` command to build and launch a container that has access to my SSH keys, Git config, and my standard dotfiles, I would need all these options:
+When using `devcontainer` to run a container that has access to our SSH keys, Git config, and dotfiles, we might run it like this:

 ```sh
 devcontainer \